scality/Zenko/docs/docsource/installation/configure/create_an_initial_access_key.rst

 Prerequisites
 -------------

-- The data service is deployed
+- The data service must be deployed
-- Admin credentials are available
-- Admin routes are set
+- Credentials must be generated from the Artesca cluster itself

 Procedure
 ---------